 18 Letters and notes, 1927-1956, from Nancy Astor, London, Taplow, and Plymouth, England, to Lilly Harrison Hill Smith Bradbury in Upperville, Virginia.
 Collection includes two photos of Nancy Astor, not originating with the correspondence.
 Lilly Harrison Hill Smith Bradbury and Nancy Astor were childhood friends.

-Collection includes files of the Athletic Association, publicity, printed material and publications, statistics, and schedules.
+The Department of Athletics records includes files of the Athletic Association, publicity, printed material, publications, statistics, and schedules.

 Account book of an unidentified lawyer from the Wythe County and Grayson County area of Virginia, per 1850 census.